dmyerscough/salteval/README.md

     - name: /etc
 ```

-Check to see if the object is a socket
+Check to see if an object is a socket

 ```yaml
 testing_socket: